levente-murgas/valhacks-songs/docs/recommendation_pipeline.md

 - Build a lightweight playlist context (per-artist counts, most recent artists) from the existing seed/profile.
 - Apply an adaptive penalty to the candidate list before selection:
   - Penalise candidates that would repeat the most recent artist when the retrieval slate has sufficient variety.
-  - Down-weight artists already over-represented in the in-progress playlist.
+  - Down-weight artists already over-represented in the in-progress playlist, with automatic relief when a single artist dominates the seed.
+  - Reduce penalties for tracks that introduce new collaborators (e.g. “Artist A; Artist B”) so featured artists flow naturally.
   - Relax automatically when the seed or candidate pool is already dominated by a single artist or the request targets a specific artist.
+- When `target_artist` hints are provided, apply an additional positive boost to those artists so they surface — and repeat — more aggressively until they occupy the majority share of the playlist.
 - Sort by the adjusted score (final score minus diversity penalty) to choose the shortlist.
 - Run a final greedy reordering pass to avoid back-to-back duplicates when alternatives exist.
 - If diversity-aware filtering still leaves gaps, backfill with the highest-scoring remaining candidates (duplicates allowed as a last resort).